mikel-martin/angular-budget-calculator/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Running the json-server

+Run this server with `json-server --watch db.json --port 8000`